• Unit 1

 $$ \frac{3}{8} - \frac{13}{12} $$

-For this problem, notice that the smallest number that is divisible by both 8 and 12 is 24.
-The common denominator is 24.
+For this problem, we notice that the smallest number that is divisible by both 8 and 12 is 24.
+So we use a common denominator of 24.

 $$ \displaylines{\frac{3}{8} - \frac{13}{12} = \frac{3}{8}\cdot\frac{3}{3} - \frac{13}{12}\cdot\frac{2}{2} \\ = \frac{9}{24}-\frac{26}{24} \\ = \frac {9 - 26}{24} \\ = \frac{-17}{24}} $$